 2.

+However, anti-Chinese sentiment was not isolated to Washington.
 In 1882, the federal government passed the Chinese Exclusion Act, which banned Chinese labor immigration and stayed in place for more than 60 years.

 This law was a landmark moment in American history, marking the first time a federal law explicitly restricted immigration based on ethnicity.
 The act also stipulated that any Chinese immigrants leaving the United States were required to obtain certifications to re-enter, and effectively stripped Chinese residents of the right to apply for citizenship.